SerafimFU/task_2/README.md

-Тестовое задание. </br>
+Test task. </br>

-В бд может быть более 1 миллиона пользователей (набить данными бд нужно самостоятельно. Например, написать миграцию, которая это сделает). Каждый пользователь имеет поля: </br>
+The database can contain more than 1 million users (you need to fill the database with data yourself.
+For example, write a migration that will do this).
+Each user has fields: </br>
-- Имя
+- Name
-- Фамилия
+- Surname
-- Возраст
+- Age
-- Пол
+- Gender
-- проблемы: boolean // есть ли проблемы у пользователя </br>
+- problems: boolean // whether the user has problems </br>

-Нужно сделать endpoint, который проставить флаг проблемы у пользователей в false и посчитает, сколько пользователей имело true в этом флаге. </br>
+We need to create an endpoint that will set the problem flag for users to false and count how many users had true in this flag. </br>

-swagger/openapi.yaml - swagger представление API </br>
+swagger/openapi.yaml - swagger API </br>
-swagger/alg.sql - запрос для наполнения базы данных(данные имен и фамилий взяты из одноименных таблиц созданных в ручную) </br>
+swagger/alg.sql - query for filling the database (data on names and surnames taken from tables of the same name created manually) </br>
-scr/.. - nest.js логика </br>
+scr/.. - nest.js logic </br>